Radio Society of Great Britain: RSGB Centenary 2013

 In 2013 the RSGB celebrated its centenary with a programme of events including a special callsign G100RSGB, the RSGB Centenary Award 2013 and a construction competition.
 The special callsign G100RSGB travelled around the 13 RSGB regions and was operated by groups in each area.

 National Radio Centre

-The National Radio Centre at Bletchley Park in Buckinghamshire opened in 2012.
+The RSGB National Radio Centre at Bletchley Park in Buckinghamshire opened in 2012.
 It has exhibits and demonstrations of wireless technology, the GB3RS radio station, and the RSGB archives in a newly constructed building close to the main Bletchley Park entrance.
 The centre has proven increasingly popular with visitor numbers rising from 26,000 in 2017, to over 90,000 in 2019.

 Future

 There are competing demands from more and more non-amateur uses of radio (for example mobile operators and wireless devices).
 Despite this, the RSGB has been able to maintain existing amateur radio allocations and negotiate some new ones.